Take it to the next level

 Success!
 Now check your email to confirm your subscription.

-Shelling out the $1250 for the Phantom 3 pro will give you everything you need to fly.
+Shelling out over $1000 for your Phantom drone will give you everything you need to fly.
 However, if you are going to travel and pack your drone to an exotic destination you are going to need to transport it safely somehow.
-I’m going to share my solution to travel and pack the phantom 3 drone.
-Remember in Asia and South East Asia sometimes it is more common to ride scooters.
-I know in Canada that driving cars is more common.
+You can’t be carrying around some bulky pelican case if you’re going to be riding on a scooter.
+I’m going to share the different options I’ve used to travel with my drone from Siem Riep Cambodia, Chiang Mai Thailand, to the snow-capped mountains of Whistler Canada.

 Let’s first look at some potential requirements for transporting the drone

 - Protection for aircraft, vital accessories, and room for a laptop and slr is nice

 - Allows you to walk or hike to your location